mikes222/mapsforge_flutter/apps/mapfile_converter/README.md

 ----

-Converts a pbf or osm file to a mapfile or osm file.
+Converts a pbf, o5m or osm file to a mapfile or osm file.
 It uses a rendertheme file to determine which points/ways should be kept and which can be omitted in the destination file.
 This makes sure that only necessary informations are included in the destination file.

 Currently the base zoomlevel must be equal to the min zoomlevel.